A Smarter Way to

 Mid-COVID, marginal coping strategies hit their limits.
 “ADHD Denial” started dropping.

 Simultaneously, regulations around “telehealth” eased—bringing opportunity but also need for caution with “virtual ADHD clinics”.

-Most offer no details about ownership, professional credentials, or anything else.
-Do you feel this is your only option for diagnosis and maybe medication?
 This course will help you be a savvier mental healthcare consumer—pro-active, not passive.

 Are Frustrating—and Unreliable